akarve/bip-keychain/pre-bips/steganographic-seeds.md

 ## `validate()`

-`validate()` must at a minimum estimate the simplified Shannon entropy `E()` of the user proposed mnemonic and must refuse the mnemonic if the entropy is less than 128 bits (equivalent to 12 BIP-39 seed words).
+`validate()` must at a minimum estimate the simplified, implied Shannon entropy `SE()` of the user proposed mnemonic and must refuse the mnemonic if the entropy is less than 128 bits (equivalent to 12 BIP-39 seed words).

 Implementations must know the cardinality `C` of the mnemonic character set.
-Applications must support at a bare minium an input cardinality of **44** (26 letters, 10 digits, punctuation including `-, !, ?, {, }, ', +, =`)
-but higher values for `C` are both permissible and recommended.
+Applications must support at a bare minium an input cardinality of **100** (the number of printable ASCII characters) but higher values for `C` are both permissible and recommended.
 As suggested below, the higher the cardinality of the input set, the greater the steganographic potential.